 The Managing Director’s Guidance Memo regarding Standard 310 clarifies the ABA expectation for law schools.
 The following reflects the expectations set forth in the Standard, the Interpretations, and the Guidance Memo.

 The University of South Dakota School of Law operates on a 14-week semester.
 The ABA, however, requires us to perform the instruction/homework calculation based on a 15-week semester, regardless of the amount of time that we allocate for students to complete those hours.

-of the exam as the 15th week for purposes of the instruction/homework calculation.
+In order to meet our requirements, courses that schedule a final examination may treat the week of the exam as the 15th week for purposes of the instruction/homework calculation.
 Credit-bearing activities that do not schedule a final examination (e.g., the LITC, externships, simulation courses, seminars, co-curricular activities, and any other such courses) must schedule the equivalent of 15 weeks of instruction and homework in order to justify the stated award of academic credit.